qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 |qg| Server logging
 ----------------------------------

-To log requests send to server, set the following environment variables:
+To log requests sent to the server, set the following environment variables:

 * **QGIS_SERVER_LOG_FILE**: Specify path and filename.
-Make sure that server has proper permissions for writing to file.
+Make sure that the server has proper permissions for writing to file.
 File should be created automatically, just send some requests to server.
 If it's not there, check permissions.
 * **QGIS_SERVER_LOG_LEVEL**: Specify desired log level.
 Available values are: